huangc/WGvarSNP/README.md

 5. Cleanup files with `sh xcleanup`
 6. Find main outputs in ${WORK_DIR}/data.

+## Notes:
+1. The workflow default to run a test using 10% reads from rice cultivar ZHENGSHAN97.
-Note1: PREREQ.sh submits a job to index ref genome.
+2. PREREQ.sh submits a job to index ref genome.
 Make sure the job is done before proceeding to the next step.
-Note2: If x2-qsub encounter an error message of "Bad input: mis-encoded base qualities", you need to turn on option "-fixMisencodedQuals" in step #6 Realign Target and step #7 Indel Realigner of the qsub script located in the sub-directory /run.
+3. If x2-qsub encounter an error message of "Bad input: mis-encoded base qualities", you need to turn on option "-fixMisencodedQuals" in step #6 Realign Target and step #7 Indel Realigner of the qsub script located in the sub-directory /run.
 Turning on this option universally, however, would run the risk of having another error "Bad input: while fixing mis-encoded base qualities we encountered a read that was correctly encoded".

 ## Reference:
 1. The 3,000 rice genomes project.
 Gigascience.
 2014 May 28;3:7.